 - Venture Capital Program – SBA’s Small Business Investment Company (SBIC) Program is a public-private investment partnership created to help fill the gap between the availability of growth capital and the needs of small businesses.
 The SBA does not invest directly in small businesses, relying instead on the expertise of qualified private investment funds.
 The SBA licenses these funds as SBICs and supplements the capital they raise from private investors with access to low-cost, government-guaranteed debt.

 With these two sources of capital backing them, SBICs search across the United States for promising businesses in need of debt or equity financing.
 SBICs are similar to other investment funds in terms of how they operate and their pursuit of high returns.
 However, unlike other funds, SBICs limit their investments to qualified small business concerns as defined by SBA regulations.

-To learn more about us and / or to schedule your appointment with the business experts at Global Resources, call us at 855-338-0266.
+To learn more about us and / or to schedule your complimentary appointment with the business consultants at Global Resources LLC, call us at 855-338-0266.